Discovery Vices and Trans-Substantive Virtues in the Federal Rules of Civil Procedure, 137 U. Penn. L. Rev. 2237 (1989)

 type of contested civil case involving interests of substantial financial or

 social significance.
 Indeed, the comprehensive scope of the Federal

 Rules is now the basis of complaints against them.

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Discovery Vices and Trans-Substantive Virtues in the Federal Rules of Civil Procedure" (1989).
 Faculty Scholarship Series.
-Paper 2384.
+2384.